 When it comes to creating your own business or even forming one that already exists and putting it under your name, there are a few things you need to know.

 You may want to form your business under an LLC or a Series LLC.
 An LLC stands for Limited Liability Corporation and it is slightly different from a Series LLC.
 The only difference between the two LLCs is that a Series LLC is protection for multiple LLCs.
 (Note: A Series LLC is sometimes called an SLLC.)

-When forming a series LLC, the first thing you need to do, in most states, is to register with the Secretary of the State you are in.
+When forming a series LLC, the first thing you need to do in most states is to register with the Secretary of the State you are in.
 This filing will cost you a fee.
 However, there is much more to it than that.
-Here is more information on the basics of a Series LLC.
+Read on!

-Although not all states accept Series LLCs, those that do accept them require a few things before you get started.
-Keep reading to learn more about what is needed to create a Series LLC.
+Although not all states accept Series LLCs, those that do accept them require a few things before you get started:

 Once all of your documents are filed on your LLC, you are officially in business.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.